 The best toddler helmets are light and well ventilated, and with an impact protection.
 Kids are sometimes sensitive to what they wear around other kids and so it’s important to involve them when picking out their scooter helmet for the best acceptance.

-Is a cheap scooter helmet as good as an expensive one?
+Is a cheap one as good as an expensive one?

 We at Babyers don’t have lab testing data but in our internet research we discovered that price tag doesn’t influence the performance of a given bike helmet.
 Read what we dug out here: Regardless of the price tag, all the scooter helmets and other helmets are required by law to meet CPSC standards.

-You must replace the scooter helmet after a crash.
+You must replace the head protector after a crash.
 The protective foam is designed for one time use and after your child is involved in a crash it is hence no longer protective as it was before.
-The plastic shells on the scooter helmet can hide foam damage but you will notice some scrape marks on the helmet.
+The plastic shells can hide foam damage but you will notice some scrape marks.

-What Helmet Size Do I need for my 3 year old toddler?
+What Size Do I need for my 3 year old toddler?

 No more guess works when trying to buy the best scooter helmet for your kiddo.
 Just measure the circumference of your kid’s head for perfect fit.
 If you are unsure of the size – you can buy kids scooter helmets that are adjustable which have a range of about 2 inches of adjustability.